Valentine's Day

 1 Cup Applesauce; unsweetened

 1 Cup nonfat yogurt.
-Use plain, vanilla or apple
+Use plain, vanilla or apple flavors

 1 Teaspoon Vanilla extract